engrit-illinois/Get-ADOUStructureObject/README.md

 Default is `HumanReadable`.
 Has no effect if `-OutputFilePath` is not specified.

-### -OusOnly
+### -IncludeComputers
 Optional switch.
-By default the output includes child computer objects.
+By default the output includes only the OU structure.
-If specified, the output will omit child computers, and will contain only OUs.
+If specified, the output will include child computers as well.

 ### -NoOuEndCap
 Optional switch.